limxuankai/Writing-Organisation-System/README.md

 # Writing Organisation System

 ## Features
--Keeps track of clients
+- Keeps track of clients
--Keeps track of work to be done
+- Keeps track of work to be done
--Flexible input
+- Accounts for Patrons if you have them!

 ## Installation